Z3R0xLEGEND/Randomizer/README.md

 ## How to set the set the seed to use :
 ![How to set the seed to use](./pictures/set_seed.png?raw=true "Set the seed to use")

+## How to randomize the values generated :

 ## How to get the current seed used by the Randomizer :
 ![How to get the current seed used image](./pictures/get_seed.png?raw=true "Get the current seed")